Let's Talk About Diabetes

 Eye problems: Your eyes are also at increased risk of health problems with diabetes, such as glaucoma and cataracts.
 You also may experience damage to the blood vessels in the part of your eye called the retina, a condition known as diabetic retinopathy, which can result in loss of sight.

 Skin problems: People with diabetes are more prone to skin infections and other disorders.

 Pregnancy complications: Type 1 diabetes can lead to problems for you and your baby if you are pregnant.
 For example, your risk of miscarriage, stillbirth, and birth defects are higher if your diabetes is unmanaged in pregnancy.

 Type 2 Diabetes

-People with type 2 do produce their own insulin, but their bodies don’t use very well.
+People with type 2 diabetes do produce their own insulin, but their bodies don’t use it very well.
 They are insulin-resistant.